telefonicaid/fiware-sth-comet/README.md

 - DB_PREFIX: The prefix to be added to the service for the creation of the databases.
 More information below.
 Optional.
 Default value: "sth".
 - DEFAULT_SERVICE: The service to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "orion".
 - COLLECTION_PREFIX: The prefix to be added to the collections in the databases.
 More information below.
 Optional.
 Default value: "sth".
-- SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
+- DEFAULT_SERVICE_PATH: The service path to be used if not sent by the Orion Context Broker in the notifications.
 Optional.
 Default value: "/".
 - POOL_SIZE: The default MongoDB pool size of database connections.
 Optional.
 Default value: "5".
 - DATA_MODEL: The data model to use.
 Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection per service patch to store the data), collection-per-entity (which creates a MongoDB collection per service path and entity to store the data)